 For more information about support options, visit Public Health’s Getting Help page.

-If you need support while Student Wellness Services is closed, visit Get Help Now to find 24/7 phone and online mental health resources in addition to resources for medical care.
+When we are closed, visit Get Help Now to find 24/7 phone and online mental health resources in addition to resources for medical care.

 Most respiratory viruses (i.e., cold, influenza, or COVID), while uncomfortable, are mild or moderate in severity and do not require treatment.
 Viral illnesses are not treated with antibiotics.